 If a volunteer has knowingly been in physical contact with an individual who has tested positive for COVID-19, they will be asked to not return to SFC for at least 10 days since being exposed.

 If a guest has tested positive for COVID-19, they are not allowed into the facility.
 In order to return, the guest must bring official documentation indicating they have been cleared.

 Due to the transient nature of our guests, SFC acknowledges there is an unavoidable challenge and inherent limitation in our ability to track a guest’s outside exposure to COVID-19.
 To help monitor the population being served at SFC, free COVID tests are offered on a regular basis.

 Volunteers are required to wear a face mask at all times (including volunteers who have been vaccinated).
 SFC has face masks, gloves, and hand sanitizer available for use.
 For additional protection, face shields are available for volunteers by request.

 As often as possible, volunteers will maintain 6 feet distance apart from other volunteers, staff, and guests in order to practice appropriate social distancing.

 Hand sanitizer and disinfectant wipes and spray are available at each volunteer station.
 Sanitizing products are also available in the break room.

 SFC is limiting the number of staff and volunteers in the break room at any given time.
-The number of individuals around the large table is limited to 6 at a time.
-One additional individual can use the small table.
+The number of individuals around the large table is limited to 10 at a time.
+Two additional individuals can use the small table.
 Additionally, staff and volunteers are asked to limit time spent at either table to 45 minutes, to allow use for others.